openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - In dropdown problems, learners choose one answer from a set of possible answers, which are presented in a dropdown list after the learner selects the dropdown arrow.
      - Full support; mobile-ready
-   * - :ref:`Multiple Choice`
-     - In multiple choice problems, learners select one answer from a set of possible answers, which are visible directly below the question.
-     - Full support; mobile-ready
    * - :ref:`Numerical Input`
      - In numerical input problems, learners enter numbers or specific and